 Next to the ship you will find our shop where you can buy souvenirs from your visit, as well as an exhibition about the history of the original Götheborg, the building of the replica and the current expedition.
 Welcome!

-Sail with us to and from London
+Sail with us from London

 Sailing leg seven